dichlorodiphen/chat-app/README.md

 # Chat App

 This is a real-time chat application built using Golang, React, and MongoDB.
+The bulk of it was made in two days for a coding challenge.

 ## Design